 I want to provide a service and awesome product that I am proud to sell; that I know is better for us because we are eliminating harmful toxic chemicals and using what Mother Nature has given to us to enjoy, grow and live off of.

-This isn’t a get rich quick scheme; I have no desire to be a large company that loses its morals.
+This isn’t a get-rich-quick scheme; I have no desire to be a large company that loses its morals.
 Instead, I want to stay a small business, making small batches.
 By making small handmade batches I can help to be sure of their quality and freshness, and definitely not making something that was mass-produced one to possibly three years ago and has been or will be sitting on a shelf waiting to be sold.

 So I guess I am still a craftsperson!
-I love making my Rain Natural Skincare products for people that they love and know how it can benefit their skin, their body and help them to feel good as well.
+I love making my Rain Natural Skincare products for people that they love and know how it can benefit their skin, and their body and help them to feel good as well.

 Right now we need to value the little things; the simple things and we need to recognize, value and support skill and talent.
 We need to keep our brains from going dormant.
-We are all creative beings and I encourage you to find your creative outlet, to pass onto our children the importance of making something with their own two hands and saying “I made that!”
+We are all creative beings and I encourage you to find your creative outlet, to pass on to our children the importance of making something with their own two hands and saying “I made that!”

 I encourage you to go visit your local farmers market and see all the wonderful farmers, bakers, artisans and craftspeople that are local to you.
 Support them and thank them for using their skills to help us to get fresh products and to help us to thrive!